ManalAbdulqawi/SmartHomeAutomation/README.md

 ## The Application Parts

-The application consists of a MongoDB database to manage sensor and light data, controllers for lights and sensors individually, and the automation between the sensors and lights.
+The application consists of a MongoDB database to manage sensor and light data, controllers for light and sensor individually, and the automation between the sensor and light.

 ### Hardware